impower-ai/ai-agent-demo/README.md

 ## Background

 Over the past six years, we have leveraged RPA tools to automate business processes both internally and for our clients.
 These low-code platforms are specifically designed to orchestrate business workflows across organizational infrastructure.
-These processes often span multiple systems, execute business logic, determine proper paths, incorporate human-in-the-loop concepts, and involve complex data analysis .
+These processes often span multiple systems, execute business logic, determine proper paths, incorporate human-in-the-loop concepts, and involve complex data analysis—all tasks that humans can quickly visually assess and comprehend.

 The term Intelligent Automation is not novel, and has often been exploited as a sales tactic and elevator pitch to sell business process automation software as something it is not.
 Ultimately, traditional business automation workflow software is merely code designed to follow a specific path; there is no true intelligence here.
 We simply define exactly what we want our automation to do programmatically, and it follows the given workflow.
 This is where RPA has always fallen short.
 We are taking flexible business processes and forcing them into rigid, predefined paths, limiting their true potential.

 ![image](https://github.com/user-attachments/assets/c2bc7e33-255e-4db4-bf60-f1e6abd388fe)

 We employ exceptional technologists with a high-level expertise in RPA development.
-However, discussions have consistently arisen regarding the inefficiencies and hinderences of RPA within a business context.
+However, discussions have consistently arisen regarding the inefficiencies and hindrances of RPA within a business context.
 These issues have propelled us on a quest for better solutions.
 We envision a world where automation is truly intelligent, capable of adapting, learning, and transforming businesses in unprecedented ways.
 With the technological advancements of recent years, we believe the time is now to turn this vision into reality.

 Generative AI has undoubtedly made a profound impact on our society.
 Since November 30th, 2022, we have witnessed a significant shift in the user experiences and capabilities that can be integrated into our technology stack.
-Initially, it was remarkable to create a RAG app on an internal knowledge base or offer customers a more personalized chat experience.
+Initially, it was remarkable to create a RAG (Retrieval-Augmented Generation) app on an internal knowledge base or offer customers a more personalized chat experience.
 Such is the past, however.
 We have now ventured into a broader set of use cases that will significantly shape organizations going forward.

 At a high level, Generative AI has evolved from being merely conversational to becoming autonomous.
 This evolution has given rise to the concept of Agentic systems.
 Although the definition is still somewhat vague as we are early in this journey, these systems address many of the shortcomings of traditional automation tools.
 Agentic systems are designed to adapt, learn, and operate independently, offering a more advanced and versatile approach to automation.